Penny Woolcock: Career

 Her first feature as a writer and director was Women in Tropical Places in 1989.
 Since then she has directed and written numerous documentary and feature films, for television and screen.
 She adapted and directed Macbeth on the Estate in 1997.
 As with her earlier film Shakespeare on the Estate (made with Michael Bogdanov), African-Caribbean people living in tower blocks in Ladywood, Birmingham were revealed to have a natural affinity with Shakespearean language and great skill at making Shakespeare relevant to present day inner city life.

 Her breakthrough film was Tina Goes Shopping which was a collaborative piece with the real residents of the Gipton estates in Leeds, and which forms part one of what is now known as the Tina Trilogy (along with Tina takes a Break and the feature film Mischief Night).
 As well as starring in the Tina Trilogy, people from the estate (including Kelli Hollis) went on to appear in other TV and feature films, a social action feature of much of Woolcock's work.
 She has provided informal support to many people she has encountered whilst making documentaries and has tried to have social impacts over and above the making of her films.
 In Birmingham she was involved in helping to bring about a gangland truce after the making of the movie 1 Day and the documentary One Mile Away (both of which illustrated gangland "postcode wars").
 She is part of a social enterprise with Dylan Duffus, Shabba Thompson and other ex-gang members trying to bring about change in parts of Birmingham affected by gang violence.

 In 2013, Woolcock released a new documentary, Storyville: From the Sea to the Land Beyond - Britain's Coast on Film, which was broadcast on the BBC.
-Based on archive movie footage from early cinematography to recent times it illustrated working-class life in the 20th century.
+Based on archive movie footage from early cinematography to recent times it illustrated working-class life in the 20th century, with an original soundtrack by British indie-rock band Sea Power.
+It has since been performed at the BFI Southbank, Latitude Festival, Sundance London, at Doc/Fest 2013, and under the hull of the Cutty Sark.

 In 2014, she directed a documentary for Channel 4 called Going to the Dogs, investigating inner city dog fighting in the UK.
 She is currently the executive director of Ackley Bridge, a television series broadcast on Channel 4.

 In 2020, she directed a documentary called Who is Frances Aviva Blane? a profile of the artist in lockdown (camera Leo Regan, editing Alex Fry).

 In 2020, she directed a documentary entitled Two Metres Apart, a short film about the artist Frances Aviva Blane featuring psychotherapist and author Susie Orbach, (camera Leo Regan, editing Alex Fry).